Licensing

 Umbraco Engage is a commercial product.
 You can run Umbraco Engage unrestricted locally without the need for a license and will display a trial banner.
 Running Umbraco Engage in the public domain will require you to have a **valid license**.

-The licenses are not bound to a specific product version.
-They will work for all versions of the related product.
+The licenses are not tied to a specific product version.
+They work across all versions of the related product.

 There are a few differences as to what the licenses cover: